Radiation therapy

 • Consider taking someone with you to keep you company, ask questions and make notes.

-• You may need to hold your breath during the scan.
+• If you are having radiation to the chest area, you may need to hold your breath during the planning scan.
 You may also have a special CT scan, called a 4DCT, to track your breathing or be taught how to take deep breath holds.
-This may improve treatment accuracy and helps protect the heart.

-• The images are sent to a computer.
-This allows the radiation oncologist to work out where to direct the radiation.
-The oncologist will prescribe the dose of radiation to help the radiation therapists and medical physicist plan treatment.
+• The images are sent to a special computer that lets the radiation oncologist and radiation therapists work out how to direct the radiation.

 Helping you keep still

-• You will usually need some type of device to help you stay in exactly the same position for each session and to keep you still during treatment.
+• You may need some type of device to help you stay in exactly the same position for each treatment session and keep still for around 5-10 minutes.

 • This is known as an immobilisation device.
 It will be made during the CT planning session.
 Depending on the area being treated, the device could be a breast board, a knee or foot cushion, or a bag that moulds to the shape of your body.